This has been a strange year!

 Accordingly, all our conversations on direct equity investments start with the last question first!
 That is surprisingly the weakest link.

 Remember that a cash-rich giant like Maruti Suzuki saw its share price fall from around Rs 10,000 to Rs 4,000.
-Will you be able to sleep peacefully if you bought Maruti at near Rs 10,000 when everybody said Maruti is the new Tesla and now your portfolio has that huge dent?
+Will you be able to sleep peacefully if you bought Maruti at nearly Rs 10,000 when everybody said Maruti is the new Tesla and now your portfolio has that huge dent?
 It is another story that strong companies also recover from those depths over time.

 The other questions revolve around the understanding of a particular industry and company.
 People who understand a business really well, and can anticipate the changes – positive and negative – for the company basis their analysis are the ones who gain.